Pax8 says some 100 ANZ MSPs signed up to enablement platform

 “If you look at distribution today, it is a broken, archaic and traditional business model that comes from shifting boxes that require warehouses and ERP systems, and the technology they use to deliver cloud solutions has been layered on top of old infrastructure,” Bergl said.

-“Efficiently integrating with PSA tools, MSP tools, provisioning licences and sending easy to understand bills may sound straightforward but is really difficult to do when your business model isn’t designed from the group up with that in mind.”
+“Efficiently integrating with PSA tools, MSP tools, provisioning licences and sending easy to understand bills may sound straightforward but is really difficult to do when your business model isn’t designed from the ground up with that in mind.”

 The company will also look to increase its headcount locally as it starts its building phase in the region, which involves building the go-to-market strategy, the partner base and vendor catalogue.
 Some roles will include back office positions like technical support, success, finance, accounting, legal and more.